Occidente Heavyweight Championship

-The Occidente Heavyweight Championship (called the Campeonato de Peso Completo de Occidente in Spanish) is a Mexican Lucha Libre (professional wrestling) championship created by Consejo Mundial de Lucha Libre's (CMLL) Guadalajara branch.
+The Occidente Heavyweight Championship (called the Campeonato de Peso Completo de Occidente in Spanish) is a Mexican professional wrestling championship created by Consejo Mundial de Lucha Libre's (CMLL) Guadalajara branch.
 The term Occidente refers to the western part of Mexico, specifically the state of Jalisco. sanctioned by Comisión de Box y Lucha Libre Guadalajara ("the Guadalajara Boxing and Wrestling Commission" in Spanish).
 Although the Commission sanctions the title, it does not promote the events in which the title is defended.
 The current champion is Bestia Negra who won the championship on March 1, 2023 when he defeated Exterminador.

 While Diamante Azul is the longest reigning champion, at days, the title has been inactive for long periods of time when Diamante Azul lived in France.

 The championship is designated as a heavyweight title, which means that the Championship can officially only be competed for by wrestlers weighing at least 105 kg.
 In the 20th century Mexican wrestling enforced the weight divisions more strictly, but in the 21st century the rules were occasionally ignored for the various weight divisions.
 One example was Diamante holding the championship while officially being billed as weighing 99 kg, well below the weight limit.
 While the Heavyweight title is traditionally considered the most prestigious weight division in professional wrestling, CMLL places more emphasis on the lower weight divisions.
 As such, the CMLL World Heavyweight Title is not considered the top CMLL Championship.
 As it is a professional wrestling championship, it is not won through legitimate competition; it is instead won via a scripted ending to a match.